modernice/goes/aggregate/README.md

   }
 }

-// Regiter registers the user with the given name and email address. func (u *User) Register(name, email string) error {
+// Register registers the user with the given name and email address. func (u *User) Register(name, email string) error {
   if name = strings.TrimSpace(name); name == "" {
     return errors.New("empty name")